simpsonjulian/ec2neo/README.md

 NEO4J on AWS EC2
 ----------------

-These CloudFormation templates help the user bootstrap Neo4j onto an Amazon EC2 machine.
-They aren't intended for production use.
+CloudFormation templates that bootstrap Neo4j onto an Amazon EC2 machine, in Amazon Linux or Ubuntu flavours.

 [Documentation](/README.CLOUDFORMATION.md)

 Caveats:
-* They don't use an Oracle JVM
+* They use the OpenJDK JVM, not Oracle,
-* There's no backup (but they do write to an EBS volume)
+* There's no backup (but they do write to an Amazon EBS volume)
-* This is unsupported
-* Especially when it's not in neo4-contrib
+* It's Neo4j Community, not Enterprise.

-TODO:
-* Port documentation from the puppet thing